Table of Contents

 Going the solvent route?
 Cool.
 Follow these steps to get your brushes back in shape.

-Always, always, always (I can’t stress this enough), if you use a solvent to clean your brushes, do so in a well-ventilated space.
+Always, always, always (I can’t stress this enough), clean your brushes in a well-ventilated space if you’re using a solvent.
 Outdoors is best, but if that’s not possible, make sure there’s plenty of air-flow wherever you work.
+And you may want to wear a mask.

 Get everything you need before you start cleaning.
 Trust me.
 There’s nothing worse than having an open bottle of mineral spirits or paint thinner and realizing you need a container or paper towels or something.